-You can control the Nest through your Google Home app, accessible through your phone or desktop computer.
+You can control the Nest through your Google Home app, which is accessible on your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 - Download the Google Home app or, with premium Nest models, the Nest app to your phone.

 - Open the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.